-The application of this score resulted in the following pay-outs:
+The application of this score resulted in the following payouts:

-- for the Executive Chairman (in office as of 17 December 2021), a bonus of €1,249,968.75, equal to 100% of the annual fixed remuneration, taking into account the assigned target (100%) and maximum (133%) incentive levels; - for the Chief Executive Officer, a bonus of €1,299,967.50, equal to 100% of the annual fixed remuneration, taking into account the assigned target (100%) and maximum (133%) incentive levels.
-In addition, the Chief Executive Officer has been also granted a retention bonus of €500,000 for 2021.
+- for the Executive Chairman, a bonus of €1,250,000.00, equal to 100% of the annual fixed remuneration, taking into account the assigned target (100%) and maximum (133%) incentive levels; - for the Chief Executive Officer, a bonus of €1,300,000.00, equal to 100% of the annual fixed remuneration, taking into account the assigned target (100%) and maximum (133%) incentive levels.
+In addition, the Chief Executive Officer has been also granted for 2022 a pro-rated 2019-2021 LTIP one-off remuneration of €800,000 referring to the first half of 2019 and paid in 2022.

-The Group EBITDA final value reported in the table comes from the consolidated segment reporting (IFRS 8) presented in the 2021 Annual Report.
+14 The Group EBITDA final value reported in the table come from the consolidated segment reporting (IFRS 8) presented in the 2022 Annual Report under section "Segment Report" in "Group Activities, Segments, Significant Transactions and Further Information".

-The Group EBIT final value calculated on the Group Total Sales reported in the table comes from the consolidated segment reporting (IFRS 8) presented in the 2021 Annual Report (Operating Income/Net sales).
-In detail, the reconciliation between Net Operating income (Consolidated Statement of Income) and the Operating Income is given on the consolidate segment reporting (IFRS) presented in the 2021 Annual Report.
+15 The Group EBIT final value calculated on the Group Total Sales reported in the table come from the consolidated segment reporting (IFRS 8) presented in the 2022 Annual Report under section "Segment Report" in "Group Activities, Segments, Significant Transactions and Further Information" (Operating Income/Net sales).
+The reconciliation between Net Operating income (Consolidated Statement of Income) and the Operating Income is given in the specific table included in the aforementioned section of the 2022 Annual Report.

-The Group ROI final value reported in the table comes from the consolidated segment reporting (IFRS 8) presented in the 2021 Annual Report (Operating Income/Net Invested Operating Capital).
+16 The Group ROI final value reported in the table come from the consolidated segment reporting (IFRS 8) presented in the 2022 Annual Report under section "Segment Report" in "Group Activities, Segments, Significant Transactions and Further Information".

-The Group Total Sales final value (Net Sales) reported in the table comes from the consolidated segment reporting (IFRS 8) presented in the 2021 Annual Report.
-In detail, the reconciliation between Revenue from contracts with customers (Consolidated Statement of Income) and Net Sales is given on the consolidated segment reporting (IFRS 8) presented in the 2021 Annual Report.
+17 The Group Total Sales final value (Net Sales) reported in the table come from the consolidated segment reporting (IFRS 8) presented in the 2022 Annual Report under section "Segment Report" in "Group Activities, Segments, Significant Transactions and Further Information".
+The reconciliation between Revenue from contracts with customers (Consolidated Statement of Income) and Net Sales is given in the specific table included in the aforementioned section of the 2022 Annual Report.